star-ailab/ac-car/README.md

 ## Data

 The data was obtained from VirusTotal and cannot be shared in a public repository.
-However, RADAR operates on any Windows malware files.
+However, AC-CAR operates on any Windows malware files.
 To give your malware data as seeds to generate adversarial variants and enhance defense, simply copy your malware files into the below location:

 "/gym-malware/gym_malware/envs/utils/samples".